rojvv/classno/README.md

     }
 ```

-> If you’re using [`concurrently`](https://npm.im/concurrently), don’t forget to
+> If you’re going to use [`concurrently`](https://npm.im/concurrently), don’t
-> install it to your `devDependencies`.
+> forget to install it to your `devDependencies`.

 ## Usage

 To use classno, import the default function exported from `classno`.
-It expects
+There are
+two ways of using it:

-a template literal with no interpolation or with string literal interpolation in
+1. With a template literal that has an interpolation of a string literal at its
-its beginning.
+   beginning (e.g. `` `${"my-component"} ...` ``): The passed string literal

-If passed, the string literal interpolation should be a valid CSS class name,
+   must be a valid class name, and it will also be the returned value.
+The rest
-and the rest should be a valid CSS (or Stylus) _block_.
-Otherwise, the contents
+   must be a valid CSS (or Stylus) _block_.
-of the template literal should be valid CSS.

-The function returns the passed class name so it can applied to components
-without duplication.
-In the built CSS, the first argument (the class name) will
-have the styles in the second argument (the CSS/Stylus block).
+2. With a template literal that has no interpolations (e.g. `` `...` ``): This
+   must be valid CSS (or Sylus).
+No value will be returned.

 ### Declaring a Class